eumetsat/sea-surface-temperature-applications/README.md

 10. make some minor fixes

-`conda remove --force pyproj -y`
+`conda remove --force pyproj -y; pip install pyproj`
-`pip install pyproj`

-You should now be able to select the kernel from the menu bar in the top right hand side of any notebook you run.
+11. You should now be able to select the kernel from the menu bar in the top right hand side of any notebook you run.

 *Note: it sometimes takes a few seconds for the kernel to register in the notebook itself*